M2007U/README/ReadMe.txt

     By downloading and Including any library here in your creation, you agree and acknowledge that

     1. include a link to our website or GitHub profile page in your acknowledgments section in your project

-    2. your project aims for Hippocratic Aims or Artistic Purposes.
+    2. your project aims for Hippocratic Aims or Artistic Purposes or Educational Purposes.
-        - These Libraries are created for the greater good and inspiration.
+        - These Repositories are created and shared for the greater good, inspiration, and innovation.
         - If you are caught using our creations for anti-Hippocratic Purposes, you will be added to our blacklist and do not have permission to use our creations
         - In other words, do not use our stuff to cause harm

     3. you are only allowed to use these repositories for personal projects or team projects
-        - no commercial or political or religious elements involved
+        - no commercial, political or religious elements involved
         - if you are a student and using this for an assignment or a project
             - you MUST cite this as a source
             - your instructor allows you to use external resources like this one